earthquake-early-warning-system/jled/README.md

 #### Breathing

 In breathing mode, the LED smoothly changes brightness using PWM.
+The `Breathe()` method takes the period of the effect as argument.

 ##### Breathing example